How Does Teaching High School Data Science Help Students?

 An Interview with Bridget Zingale, HubSpot’s Global Director of Analytics

+High school data science classes can give students an entry into a growing, stable career.
 Data science is a career field poised for massive growth.
 According to the U.S. Bureau of Labor Statistics, “Employment of computer and information research scientists is projected to grow 15 percent from 2019 to 2029, much faster than the average for all occupations.
-Job prospects are expected to be excellent.”1 As most careers are becoming integrated with data application and data research, the next generation of workers will need to acquire data analytic skills in order to be successful and effective communicators in their profession.2
+Job prospects are expected to be excellent.”
+As most careers are becoming integrated with data application and data research, the next generation of workers will need to acquire data analytic skills in order to be successful and effective communicators in their profession.

 Teaching data science in high school will set students up for success for their future as we see data analytic skills as an essential part to many career paths.
 Data analytics is going to continue to improve and be used by companies to reflect on what is being effective and also on what changes could be made.
 Employers are going to expect their employees to be able to have a basic understanding of data analytics and to be able to interpret, analyze, and solve problems using data sets.
 It’s crucial that high school students are given opportunities in the classroom to practice these skills to prepare them for the workforce that soon lies ahead of them.